MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/implements.md

 ```

 ### Return value
-A two-element tuple containing the identifiers of the interfaces that are implemented by the **implements** object
+A two-element tuple containing the identifiers of the interfaces that are implemented by the **implements** object.

 ## implements::get_strong function
 Retrieves a strong reference to the **implements** object's *this* pointer.